bondagit/aes67-linux-daemon/TRANSCRIPTION.md

 ### 1. Build the Daemon with Transcription Support

-Use the build.sh script to compile the daemon with the transcription feature.
+Use the _build.sh_ script to compile the daemon and the new WebUI with the transcription feature.
 Make sure that the _WITH_TRANSCRIBER_ flag to ON.
-The build.sh script will also build and download the Whisper base model.
+The _build.sh_ script will also build and download the Whisper base model.

 ### 2. Configure the daemon